UPDATE: I’m home now! Thanks everyone for following along.

 Can I use something from your blog (image, text, etc) in my TV show / news report / blog / documentary / podcast?

 Sure.
 This is a personal blog, not a commercial endeavor.
 You are free to use almost [1] anything from this site under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
-This means you can share and adapt any content for any purpose, including commercial use, as long as you attribute the content to me (brr, with a link to the relevant blog entry), and as long as you don’t try to restrict others from using the content.
+This means you can share and adapt any content for any purpose, including commercial use.
+You must attribute the content to me (brr, with a link to the relevant blog entry), and you must not try to restrict others from using the content.

 If you do decide to use something, please remember that the content here does not represent the positions, strategies, or opinions of my employer or any related entity.
 This is not an official source for information about Antarctica, the United States Antarctic Program, the National Science Foundation, or any other entity.

 I try to be rigorous regarding the accuracy of what I post, but please, please remember that I am just a normal participant, sharing information and observations from my time in Antarctica.
 It would be unwise to take anything here as authoritative.
-Please do not blindly assume that something you read here is a timeless, eternal, unchanging fact, without first doing your own research to ensure you have a full, up-to-date contextualization.
+Please do not blindly assume that something you read here is a timeless, eternal, unchanging fact.
+Please do your own research to ensure you have a full, up-to-date contextualization.

 Also, it is unlikely that I’ll keep the content up-to-date in future years, once I’ve long since forgotten about all of this.
 Think of this as a time capsule of my specific experiences at a specific period in time, rather than as an ongoing source of information about Antarctica.